mlaveaux/mCRL2-rust/README.md

 # Tools

 This directory contains prototypes to show the viability of this approach.
 The tool can be executed using for example `cargo run --release tools/lpsreach`.

+# Benchmarks

+For micro benchmarks we use [Criterion.rs](https://crates.io/crates/criterion) and these benchmarks can be executed using `cargo bench`.
+For more functionality, such as history reports instead of only comparing to the previous benchmark run, we can install `cargo-criterion` using `cargo install criterion` and then run the benchmarks using `cargo criterion`.
+Note that this latter option is still experimental and might not always work.

 # Profiling